1D Three-state mean-field Potts model with first- and second-order phase transitions: Introduction

 Of course, unlike the traditional mean-field models (where $H_0=0$ and there are not short-range correlations), the arbitrariness of $H_0$ lets it open now a very richer scenario of phase transitions.
-In particular, it can be shown that, when $H_0$ has negative interactions, inversion transition phenomena and first-order phase transitions may set in \cite{SW}.
-More in general, the phase transition scenario associated to the term $\Delta H$ or to $H$ can change drastically when $H_0$ has negative couplings.
+In particular, it can be shown that, when $H_0$ has antiferromagnetic interactions, inversion transition phenomena and first-order phase transitions may set in \cite{SW}.
+More in general, the phase transition scenario associated to the term $\Delta H$ can change drastically when $H_0$ has antiferromagnetic couplings.

-In recent years, a renewed attention towards models having both short- and long-range interactions, has been drawn due to the the importance of small-world networks \cite{Watts}, where a finite-dimensional and an infinite-dimensional character are both present in the network structure.
+In recent years, a renewed attention toward models having both short- and long-range interactions, has been drawn due to the importance of small-world networks \cite{Watts}, where a finite-dimensional and an infinite-dimensional character are both present in the network structure.
 As expected, such models turn out to be mean-field, at least for what concerns their critical behavior.
 However, rather than a theorem, except for the Ising case near the critical point \cite{Hastings2,SW}, and a few examples in one dimension \cite{Skantzos,SkantzosCav}, this turns out to be an empirical fact.
-An exact analytically treatment, even not rigorous and confined to relatively simple models, is still quite far from being reached out when short-range correlations are present, as happens in a generic small-world network.
+An exact analytically treatment, even not rigorous and confined to relatively simple models, is still far from being reached when short-range correlations are present, as happens in a small-world network.
 On the other hand, the models introduced in \cite{MF} can be seen as ideal small-world networks in which the random connectivity of the graph goes to the system size $N$ and the coupling $J$ associated to the long-range interactions is replaced by $J/N$.
 Clearly, without a serious understanding of the more basic models presented in \cite{MF}, the analytical study of the small-world networks and its generalizations (including the scale-free case \cite{DMAB}, which for the Ising case has been analyzed in \cite{SWSF}), will remain impossible.